Beauty, Bioethics, and the Body

 Dr Amy Slater is a psychologist and an Associate Professor at the Centre for Appearance Research.

 Dr David Lawrence is a Research Excellence Academy Postdoctoral Fellow at Newcastle University Law School.
-His PhD research focused on human enhancement technologies and the ways in which they are likely to affect both society and what it means to be human.
+His PhD research focused on human enhancement technologies and the ways in which they affect society.

 The deadline for applications is Friday 20th September 2019.
 You can apply online here.